fiskaltrust/rollout-doc/technical-operations/rollout-scenarios.md

 ## Introduction
 The scenarios in this general part will not cover all the aspects that you, as a PosDealer, can cover with fiskaltrust.Middleware and our products.
 Please check the country-specific notes for further details.
-Unfortunately, not all scenarios are available in every country due to technical or legal reasons.
+Unfortunately, not all scenarios are available in every country for technical or legal reasons.

 ### Explanation of terms and graphics